 There are a few exceptions to the category of a capital asset.
-Stock, consumables, or raw materials for business or trade purposes are not capital assets.
-Similarly, the exclusion from this category is there for items or goods held for personal use like furniture, or a garment.
+Stock, consumables, or raw materials are not capital assets for business or trade purposes.
+Similarly, the exclusion from this category is there for items or goods held for personal use like furniture or a garment.
 Few countries do not include agricultural land and even gold or a particular class of bonds under the ambit of a capital asset.

 A capital loss is the opposite of a capital gain.
 It is the decrease or fall in the price of a capital asset from its purchase price.